zkportal/aleo-oracle-docs/docs/guide/index.md

     You can use the Test Selector method in the SDK of your choice to perform notarization without attestation.

     Notarization Backend will try to request the attestation target and extract data with the provided selector.
-    You can use the same request that you would use for Notarize method to see if the Notarization Backend is able to get your data and correctly extract it.
+    You can use the same request that you would use for the Notarize method to see if the Notarization Backend is able to get your data and correctly extract it.
     You will be able to see as a result the full response body, extracted data, response status code and errors if there are any.

     The difference between Test Selector and Notarize is that Notarize will not return the response body if the extraction fails.